Mhurta41/u-call-it/README.md

 ### Stretch Goals

+- Users can click a copy link button so they can send the drink details to their friends
 - Users who do not wish to have an alcoholic drink can find a non-alcoholic category
 - User can have a pleasant user experience with smooth transitions on the page
 - User can have a good user experience by being able to use the app on their mobile device and on their laptop